Why Choose Mark Mandel, MD

 Make sure that other eye doctors in the community respect your surgeon!
 The best way to find out is to call your eye doctor or contact a few at random and ask them.

-At OPTIMA we are proud to say we satisfy all of the above.
+We are proud to say we satisfy all of the above.
 Just ask our patients and other eye doctors.